 Increase the pressure in the horse bit area gradually.
 Keep going until your horse gives it in.

 To clean a horse bit, soak it in a bucket of water with mild soap.
 Rub the edges of the bit to help clean off dried dirt and grime.
 Then rinse well with clear water.
 You can add a few drops of white vinegar to the water to help cut through any grease.

-To remove stubborn stains, dip your bit into a pot of boiling soapy water.
+Dip your bit into a pot of boiling soapy water to remove stubborn stains.
 And bring it back up slowly with the edges facing down to better clean them off.
 Rinse well when finished.